+This post contains affiliate links.
 I had heard much about Educated by Tara Westover.
-Most of what I heard was about homeschooling and how it shouldn’t be unregulated; those who argue that use Educated as proof of their argument.
+Most of what I heard was about homeschooling and how it shouldn’t be unregulated.
+Those who argue that use Educated as proof of their argument.
 For sure, Tara Westover and her siblings were deprived of their education growing up in their conservative household in Idaho, but to me, that’s not really what the book is about.

 To me, the book is about growing up under the influence of a father’s raging mental illness and how it affects everyone in the family differently.

 Against all odds, Tara decides she wants to go to college.
-She studies for months for the ACT, and after taking the test several times, her score is high enough to get into college.
+She studies for months for the ACT.
+After taking the test several times, her score is high enough to get into college.
 When Westover writes about her first semester at the university, it’s almost comical.
 She had no idea about any major historical events such as the Civil Rights Movement or the Holocaust.
 It’s hard for me to imagine how someone who had so much ground to make up could go on to excel as a college student.

-I give this book 5 out of 5 stars on the Mom’s Plans’ scale.
+I give Educated by Tara Westover 5 out of 5 stars on the Mom’s Plans’ scale.